archaeastra/ReadingBetweenRainbows/VPLSE_Transits/Index.md

 > Multiple ``.trn`` or ``.atl`` instances in a single end directory will cause errors.
 Do not do this.

 Basic Sructure
-- Transit Data
+- Transit Data:
 ``./[Star Name]/[Atmosphere Type]/[spec].trn``
-- Planet Metadata
+- Planet Metadata:
 ``./[Star Name]/[Atmosphere Type]/[source].atl``